 In addition, Named Executive Officer compensation was affected by a strategic realignment in early 2010 of our executive officer team.
 We rely heavily on a team-based approach for the management of the Company, with our eleven most senior executive officers, including all of our Named Executive Officers, forming the Executive Committee that is supervised by our Chief Executive Officer and assigned the primary responsibility of managing all aspects of our business, with holistic, team-based responsibility in respect of our overall strategic plan, risk management activities, talent management and development, and overall leadership on a Company-wide basis.
-As a result of the strategic realignment changes made in early 2010, four executive officers were newly promoted to our Executive Committee, and our Named Executive Officer group was reorganized to reflect, in addition to the Chief Executive Officer, the four direct reports of the Chief Executive Officer, each of whom accepted enhanced responsibilities and assignments, as further discussed below.
-Further, Named Executive Officer compensation in 2010 reflected, in the case of the Chief Executive Officer, the issuance of a special equity retention grant awarded in conjunction with his new employment agreement and term; the promotion of two Named Executive Officers to new titles and responsibilities; and one-time special equity awards to the other Named Executive Officers in addition to their annual awards to reflect their contributions to the attainment of significant corporate and individual performance goals.
+As a result of the strategic realignment changes made in early 2010, four executive officer, the four direct reports of the Chief Executive Officer, each of whom accepted enhanced responsibilities and assignments, as further discussed below.
+Further, Named Executive Officer compensation in 2010 reflected, in the case of the Chief Executive Officers to new titles and responsibilities; and one-time special equity awards to the other Named Executive Officers in addition to their annual awards to reflect their contributions to the attainment of significant corporate and individual performance goals.